rocky-linux/documentation/docs/guides/security/generating_ssl_keys_lets_encrypt.md

 (Y)es/(N)o:
 ```

 The next prompt asks you which domain you want the certificate for.
 It should display a domain in the listing based on your running web server.
-If so, enter the number next to the domain that you are getting the certificate for.
+If so, enter the number next to the domain for which you are getting the certificate.
 In this case there is only one option ('1'):

 ```
 Which names would you like to activate HTTPS for?